lucasramon01/ds_peer_table/README.md

 * gcc client-side.c -o client

 # Running
-* Run Server: enter the node key, the key and the adress of the next in the group.
+* Run Server: enter the node key, the key, the adress of the next in the group and if the group is starting (y or n).

-	./server key nKey nIp isFirst
+	./server key nKey nIp isStarting

 * Read Logs: enter the ip of target machine, the name of the file created, and the expression you and to search.

 	./client -i ip -f fileneme -e expression

 * Find: enter the ip of target machine and the key.

 	./client -i ip -find key

 * Store: enter the ip of target machine, key and adress.

 	./client -i ip -store key value